googlefonts/oxidize/text/2024-01-27-autohinting.md

 Edge hinting is performed in three passes:

-1. Edges that have been assigned a blue zone are handled first.
+1. Edge pairs that have been assigned a blue zone are handled first.
 These edges are simply snapped to the grid-fitted position of their associated blue zone.
-2. Stem edges (those that have been linked with another edge to form a pair) are handled next.
+2. Stem edges (paired edges that have not been captured by a blue zone) are handled next.
 These are snapped directly to the grid without guidance from an alignment zone.
 The hinter tries to maintain a minimal distance from already hinted edges to avoid overlaps.